HL7/capstmt/input/pagecontent/specification.md

   * if a value is not provided, does not exist

 By default, when a client asks a server for it's capability statement using /metadata, which features to report on is at the discretion of the server.
 Typically, servers will not report any features by default.
-Features can be queried by search parameter or via an operation.
+Features can be queried via the  [FeatureQuery](OperationDefinition-feature-query.html) operation.

 ##### Features Parameter in GET requests